aristelcrowley/gdg-secondhand-marketplace-api/README.md

   - Admins can CRUD all orders.

 - **Category Management:**
-  - Users can view all categories.
+  - Users can only view all categories.
   - Admins can CRUD all categories.

 ## How to Run